 You want the cookie to be set but not hard.
-It’s best to under cook than over cook these cookies.
+It’s best to undercook than overcook these cookies.
 Allow to sit for a couple of minutes on the cookie sheet.
-Cool on a wire rack completely before decorating, or enjoy plain.
+Then, cool on a wire rack completely before decorating, or enjoy plain.

 Enjoy your treats!

-Optional: Melt ¼ cup of your favorite dark chocolate, or chocolate chips.
-Frost the cookies with the melted chocolate.
-Let sit about 30 minutes for the chocolate to set.
+Optional: Melt ¼ cup of your favorite dark chocolate or chocolate chips.
+Frost the cookies with melted chocolate.
+Let sit for about 30 minutes for the chocolate to set.